 Day 3: Baku – Shemakha – Sheki

 This morning we leave the capital and travel to Shemakha, for a long time the capital and trade centre for western Azerbaijan and now a small town.
-We briefly visit the Grand Mosque, a very large and attractive building from the late 19th century.
-Yeddi Gumbez 'Seven Tombs', yet only three of these desecrated octagonal royal tombs remain reasonably complete.
+We briefly visit the Grand Mosque, a very large and attractive building from the late 19th century, Yeddi Gumbez 'Seven Tombs', yet only three of these desecrated octagonal royal tombs remain reasonably complete.
 They are 18th-19th century mausoleums of the Khans of Shemakha.
 We continue to Sheki, one of the most ancient settlements and architectural centers of Azerbaijan founded more than 2700 years ago.
-Even the hotel "Yukhari Caravanserai" where we will stay is an architectural monument.
 The setting here is stunning -- lying in forested hills with views of the Caucasus Mountains.
 On arrival we visit the mosaic-fronted Khan's Palace, a beautiful piece of Islamic architecture, and the History Museum.
 We will also have a walk through the busy market of Sheki.
-Overnight at Sheki Caravanserai.
+Overnight in Sheki.

-Day 7: Tbilisi – Mtskheta – Gori – Tbilisi
+Day 7: Tbilisi – Mtskheta – Gori – Uplistsikhe – Tbilisi

-Day 8: Tbilisi – Armenian border (Sadakhlo) – Goshavank – Haghartsin – Dilijan – Sevan – Yerevan
+Day 8: Tbilisi – Sadakhlo Border – Haghpat (Armenia) – Dilijan – Lake Sevan – Yerevan

 Day 9: Yerevan City Tour

 Leaving the frantic pace of the city we are heading towards Garni Pagan Temple, the only Hellenistic Temple in the Caucasus (and former USSR).
-Garni is the only pagan temple currently standing in Armenia.
 Gracing the hillside the pagan temple was dedicated to the God of Sun, Mithra.
 It was built in 77A.D. by the Armenian King Tiridates I in the territory of Garni Fortress.
-Then we proceed to Geghard Monastery carved out of a huge monolithic rock.
-Geghard is an incredible ancient Armenian monastery, partly carved out of a mountain.
-It is said that the Holy Lance that pierced the body of Christ was kept here.
+Then we proceed to Geghard Monastery, an incredible ancient Armenian monastery, partly carved out of a mountain.
 The architectural forms and the decoration of Geghard's rock premises show that Armenian builders could not only create superb works of architecture out of stone, but also hew them in solid rock.
 It is included in the list of UNESCO World Heritage Sites.
 Back to Garni village where we visit a local house and participate in traditional Armenian bread “lavash” making in tonir (underground earth-stove).
 Overnight in Yerevan.